Daniel Alfredsson: Ottawa Senators (2023–2026)

+Toronto Maple Leafs (2026–present)

+On 7 July 2026, the Toronto Maple Leafs announced that Alfredsson would be joining Jim Hiller's coaching staff as associate coach.

 Personal life

 Alfredsson married long-time girlfriend Birgitta (née Backman) on 31 July 2004.
 They are the parents of four sons.
 The family resides in Ottawa and Särö, Sweden.
 Alfredsson's parents are Hasse and Margareta Alfredsson.

 Alfredsson's younger brother Henric Alfredsson played with the Ontario Hockey League's Ottawa 67's as a 19-year-old during their 1999 Memorial Cup-winning season.
 Henric decided to stay in Ottawa after his junior hockey career with the 67's was complete and worked for the Ottawa Police Service.

 On 5 March 2015, Alfredsson was presented with the key to the city by Ottawa Deputy Mayor Bob Monette; Mayor Jim Watson was recuperating from a broken pelvis suffered in a snowmobiling accident and was unavailable.
 The key to the city is the city's highest honour, reserved only for the people who make the greatest impact on Ottawa residents.
 The honour was in recognition not only of Alfredsson's accomplishments with the Senators, but also for his off-ice leadership and advocacy with the Ottawa Senators Foundation, the Royal Ottawa Foundation for Mental Health and the Boys and Girls Club of Ottawa.

 Alfredsson became a Canadian citizen at a special ceremony at the 2016 World Cup of Hockey on 20 September 2016.